puppetlabs/puppetserver/documentation/http_api_index.markdown

 The Puppet agent application directly uses these servcies to manage the configuration of a node.

-These endpoints accept payload formats formatted as JSON or PSON (MIME types of `application/json` and `text/pson`, respectively) except for `File Content` and `File Bucket File`, which always use `application/octet-stream`.
+These endpoints accept payload formats formatted as JSON by default (MIME type of `application/json`), except for `File Content` and `File Bucket File`, which always use `application/octet-stream`.

+> **Note:** Legacy PSON (MIME type of `text/pson`) is still an available format, but should be used only as a fallback for binary content.

 -   [Facts](https://puppet.com/docs/puppet/latest/http_api/http_facts.html)
 -   [Catalog](https://puppet.com/docs/puppet/latest/http_api/http_catalog.html)